CradleCMS/component-blog-article/README.md

 Add file `article.liquid` to the `components` folder.

 ### 2. JSON-article template
-Add the article template `article.json.liquid` for JSON.
+Add the article template `article.json.liquid` in folder `templates` for JSON output.

 ### 3. Include component code
 Include the component code to the site with tag `{% component 'article' %}`, this tag can be included directly to the site but then **need `script` tags added**.